 We drive around the region to see several of his works, including team efforts constructed on his own property, and in the charming village of Alton, built during an annual festival held by a national association called Dry Stone Canada.
 Landman is one of the founders, and he tells me that while this community of craftsmen is small, it’s tightly knit, and people fly in from around the world to attend.

-He also takes me to a wall he built outside the cancer ward in the Friendship Gardens at the Headwaters Healthcare Centre—a lovely and empowering view for the patients there, looking out the windows.
+He also takes me to a wall he built with another dry stone colleague outside the cancer ward in the Friendship Gardens at the Headwaters Healthcare Centre—a lovely and empowering view for the patients there, looking out the windows.
 He embedded a butterfly into it.
 “It’s a symbol of life, and death, and change,” he explains.

 Arriving at Island Lake Conservation Area, we walk to what’s certainly Landman’s most significant work, a memorial wall at Dods and McNair Memorial Forest, built the year after Kerry’s death, from cancer, in 2011.
 Enlisting the help of his son Jordan, they took two months to build a wall that rises 13 feet, and is five feet thick.
 A heart-shaped stone from his farm commemorates Kerry.
 And they chose an apple tree—the rocky foliage almost appearing to rise right out of the front of the structure—as their motif.
 “It just has so much meaning—apple trees withstand the test of time, they burst with life, they change with the seasons.”